home images ideas words websites contact resume links

 … and swinging down for a landing

 Almost every time I photograph a Juvenile Little

 Blue Heron, I originally assume it is an egret.
 When processing the

-image on my fairly large monitor, however, I see some subtle but noticeable
+image on my monitor, however, I see some subtle but noticeable

 differences.
 Egrets don't have black-tipped wings or green legs, lores (except

 for breeding and nesting) and feet.
 Only immature Little Blue Herons do.

 Gradually, the dark patches grow till it covers

 the whole bird, so they go from white to blue Little Blue Herons, and they look

 like this while changing.
 The black/blue spots enlarge to cover the